cython/cython/docs/src/userguide/parallelism.rst

 (see :ref:`Releasing the GIL <nogil>`).
 It currently supports OpenMP, but later on more backends might be supported.

 ..
-NOTE:: Because the backend is OpenMP, cython.parallel functionality may only be used from the main thread or from OpenMP threads.
+NOTE:: Functionality in this module may only be used from the main thread
+          or parallel regions due to OpenMP restrictions.

 __ nogil_